Jyothi181/VLSI-DESIGN-FLOW/README.md

 ### Chip Planning

--	first stepin PD major decisions will be taken
+-	Major decisions will be taken
--	Partitioning into subsystems (or) blocks
--	Arrange the blocks on the die
+-	Partitioning into subsystems (or) blocks and arrange the blocks on the die.
--	Allocation of area for the stod cells, macros, memory
+-	Allocation of area for the standard cells, macros and memory.
+Macro placement is also done.
 -	Includes IO cell planning and power planning
 -	We should ensure that voltage drop in power line should be within an acceptable limit

 ### Placement
--	Decides location of stdcells in the design
+-	Decides location of standard cells in the design
--	Total wire length minimization
--	Ensure timing is met.
-Reduce the delay of critical path.
+-	Total wire length minimization.
+Ensure timing is met and reduce the delay of critical path.
--	Ensure no congestion.
+-	Ensure there is no congestion.
 Placement of std cells is highly automative.

 ### CTS
--	Decides topology of clock n/w and how clock reaches each clocked element.
+-	Decides topology of clock network and how clock reaches each clocked element.
--	CTS also performs wiring of clock n/w (avoid detour since majority of rooting resources are still unused.)
+-	CTS also performs wiring of clock network (avoid detour since majority of routing resources are still unused.)
-Objectives ensure minimum skew symmetric structure Minimize Pd: clock n/w consumes large fraction of total power CTS consumes 40% of total PD Consideration during chip planning.one  voltage drop and another is Congestion.lots of nets are running close together it leads to timing problems routability problems.

 ### Routing
-•	Creates wire layout for all the nets (other than clock and power supply) satisfying certain constraints
+-	Creates wire layout for all the nets (other than clock and power supply) satisfying certain constraints
-•	The objective is use min wire-length, routing area, vias
+-	The objective is use min wire-length, routing area, vias
-•	very Complicated process (too many nets and rating constraint )
+-	It is very complicated process (too many nets and routing constraints)

 #### Global Routing
-•	Planning stage stage for routing.
+-	Planning stage stage for routing.
 It is the first stage
-•	Actual layout of wires not created
+-	Actual layout of wires not created
-•	A routing plan for a given net is created.
+-	A routing plan for a given net is created.
-•	Entire routing region is partitioned into rectangular tiles or global bins.
+-	Entire routing region is partitioned into rectangular tiles or global bins.
-•	Global routing assigns a set of global bins that will be used for making connections for a given net.
+-	Global routing assigns a set of global bins that will be used for making connections for a given net.
 #### Detailed Routing
-•	Decides actual layat of each net in the pre-assigned global bins.
+-	Decides actual layout of each net in the pre-assigned global bins.
-•	The detailed router decides the actual physical inter-Connections of nets by: 1.Allocating wires on lach metal layer.
-2.vias for Switching between metal layers.
+-	The detailed router decides the actual physical inter-connections of nets by 1.Allocating wires on each metal layer.
+ 	2.vias for switching between metal layers.

 ### ECO
 Engineering Change Order makes small final fixes in the design.